jameshfisher/jameshfisher.com/_posts/2017-08-02-short-malloc.md

 ---
 title: How to implement malloc/free
 tags: []
+summary: >-
+  A malloc/free implementation that maps allocations directly to mmap/munmap, with the allocation size stored before the returned pointer.
 ---

 Here's a malloc/free implementation in few lines of code.
 It maps `malloc`/`free` 1-to-1 with `mmap`/`munmap`.
 To do so, it rounds up all desired sizes to the nearest page size.
 This is pretty wasteful, but saves on implementation complexity.